tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Autonomous agent

         An agent software that acts without human intervention.
-Once started, there is no further need for system administration or othe work.
+Once started, there is no further need for system administration or other work.

     Smart contract